jahnf/Projecteur/README.md

 * After that the two input devices from the Logitech USB Receiver in /dev/input should have the group 'plugdev', i.e. the group you configure in the rules file.

+### Application Menu

+The application menu is accessable via the system tray icon.
+There you will find the preferences and the menu entry to exit the application.